for everything you need to know about strata...

 • Validity of meetings or procedures

-• Variation of Insurance and Unit Entitlement allocations
+• Variation of insurance and Unit Entitlement allocations

 • Contribution and Levy issues

-• Appointment/Dismissal of a strata managing agent
+• Appointment/Dismissal of a Strata Managing Agent

-• Appointment/Dismissal of an Executive Committee member
+• Appointment/Dismissal of a Strata Committee member

 Top